First Dogs of U.S. Presidents

 President Obama runs down a White House hallway with Bo, his Portuguese Water Dog, jogging behind him with a leash trailing, in a lighthearted moment of play.

 President Barack Obama runs down the East Colonnade with dog Bo, on his first visit to the White House.
 Photo by Pete Souza.
-Public Domain
+Public domain

 Aboard Marine One, President Ronald Reagan laughs as his large Bouvier des Flandres, Lucky, climbs into his lap to enjoy the view—capturing a candid moment of presidential affection

 Aboard Marine One, President Ronald Reagan laughs as his large Bouvier des Flandres, Lucky, climbs into his lap to enjoy the view.
 The U.S. National Archives.
-Public Domain
+Public domain

 A Complete List of Presidential Dogs in the White House